longshotlabs/simpl-schema/README.md

 - `SimpleSchema.RegEx.Url` for http, https and ftp urls
 - `SimpleSchema.RegEx.Id` for IDs generated by `Random.id()` of the random package, also usable to validate a relation id.
 - `SimpleSchema.RegEx.idOfLength(min, max)` for IDs generated by `Random.id(length)` where min/max define lower and upper bounds.
   Call without params for allowing an arbitrary length.
 Call with `min` only for fixed length.
   Call with `max = null` for fixed lower and arbitrary upper bounds.
 - `SimpleSchema.RegEx.ZipCode` for 5- and 9-digit ZIP codes
 - `SimpleSchema.RegEx.Phone` for phone numbers (taken from Google's libphonenumber library)

+### skipRegExCheckForEmptyStrings

+_Can also be a function that returns true or false_

+Set to `true` when `regEx` is set if you want an empty string to always pass validation, even though the regular expression may disallow it.

 ### blackbox